sirkyp/fhir-t1d-exchange/blog.md

 - Complete examples for every profile with specification integration
 - 7 focused documentation pages with comprehensive guidance

-But more importantly, we created something that actually solves real problems for T1D care coordination, quality improvement, and research.
+But more importantly, we created a foundation that could potentially address real problems for T1D care coordination, quality improvement, and research - pending expert review and real-world testing.

 ## Lessons Learned

 **Start simple and iterate:** We began with basic profiles and added complexity based on need.
 This kept us from over-engineering early on.

-**Research existing solutions:** The CGM IG research was a game-changer.
+**Research existing solutions:** Learning from existing FHIR work was crucial.
 Why reinvent when you can adapt proven patterns?

 **Keep the human in the loop:** Strategic decisions and quality judgment were crucial.
 AI is incredibly capable, but human oversight on priorities and trade-offs was essential.